The Green Knight (film): Familial relationships

 The complicated relationship between Morgan le Fay and Gawain written for the film also evoked Lowery's experiences with his mother and needing to be pushed to stand on his own as an adult.

 Women

-The presence of women who are easily overlooked and forgotten in the original poem, are seen throughout the film, while preserving Gawain attitude towards them.
-Erasing and ignoring women is a prevalent theme throughout the movie.
+Erasing and ignoring the presence of women is a prevalent theme.
+Gawain's attitude toward women as easily overlooked and forgotten is reflected in both the original poem and the film.

 Nature

-The film also deals with the conflict between mankind and nature.
+The film deals with the conflict between mankind and nature.
 Lowery stated that monologue by Vikander's Lady Bertilak reflects both the symbolism of Arthurian Christian civilization being in conflict with paganism and nature and his own sentiment that nature will inevitably win over civilization and bring peace.
 The Green Knight's depiction as a tree-like entity also depicts nature and paganism invading the dull sanctum of the Round Table and Arthur's kingdom.
 This is further emphasized by Lowery's decision to portray Arthur and Guinevere as sickly, alluding to the waning control of the civilization they represent.